PopleZoo/BetterItemScan/README.md

 - made the calculating of scrap smarter, added braincells to the scanner
 - forced the calculator to go to school to become smarter
 - the calculator has been tutored

+Bugs and errors?
+Head to the Lethal Compnay Discord -> Mod releases -> Better Item Scan